 Europe’s framework of privacy and data protection laws certainly needed reform.
 Digitised economies and data-centric business models have already exposed the shortcomings of current legislation.
 In this dynamic environment, the report finds that sector-specific privacy regulations are inadequate and should be reviewed with a view to withdrawal.
-Consistent, future-proof regulation requires a common approach to all industries, and the GDPR is therefore a move in the right direction.
+Consistent, future-proof regulation requires a common approach to all industries, and the GDPR is, therefore, a move in the right direction.

 However, the effectiveness of the GDPR may already be undermined by its own legislative history.
 Attempts to foresee and account for every possible exception and special case, and plans to reserve room for Member States to enact their own legislation, threaten to unravel the intended uniformity and clarification of the law.

-While issues of privacy and data protection are often discussed in terms of human rights, the new CERRE report draws on an economic analysis to deliver useful insights that may be missed in the current discussion.
+While issues of privacy and data protection are often discussed in terms of human rights, this new CERRE report draws on an economic analysis to deliver useful insights that may be missed in the current discussion.

 Whereas setting the scope of the protected rights should remain a matter of public law, private actors can play a role through liability claims (when the baseline is not met) or through contractual arrangements going above and beyond that baseline.
 The GDPR already allows for private activities through codes of conduct and certification mechanisms, among others, but more must be done to enlist private actors.

-At a time when Data Protection Authorities are already hampered in their enforcement efforts by a lack of resources, the potential role of private activities remains underused.
+At a time when Data Protection authorities are already hampered in their enforcement efforts by a lack of resources, the potential role of private activities remains underused.